 Few insurance companies issue a certificate for Public Liability cover.
 Unlike Employers’ Liability or Motor Insurance, Public Liability insurance is not legally required and therefore rarely certified.
-Within the pack of documents issued to you there will have been a Schedule of Insurance, this will show exactly what cover you have in place, when the policy starts and ends, and the name of the insurer providing the insurance cover.
+Within the pack of documents issued to you there will have been a Schedule of Insurance, this will show the limits of cover you have specified and agreed with the insurer, when the policy starts and ends, and the name of the insurer providing the insurance cover.

 At Sharrocks we can offer a Confirmation of Cover document which we create for your requirements based upon your insurance cover.

 See more information regarding this in our article: http://www.sharrockinsurance.co.uk/where-is-my-public-liability-certificate/